-The Georgia eligibility system uses an automated process for verifying the citizenship/ID or nationality of medical assistance applicants declaring to be U.S. citizens or nationals using the State Verification Exchange System (SVES).
-Georgia submits to the Social Security Administration (SSA) an applicant's name, Social Security Number (SSN), and date of birth for comparison with information that SSA has in its Master File of SSN Holders ("Numident").
+The Georgia eligibility system uses an automated process for verifying the citizenship/ID or nationality of Medical Assistance applicants declaring to be U.S. citizens or nationals using the State Verification Exchange System (SVES).
+Georgia submits to the Social Security Administration (SSA) an applicant's name, Social Security Number (SSN), and date of birth (DOB) for comparison with information that SSA has in its Master File of SSN Holders ("Numident").
 A response from SSA that confirms the data submitted by the State is consistent with SSA data, including citizenship or nationality, meets the citizenship/ID verification requirements.
-If a SVES citizenship/ID match is confirmed by SSA, no further action is required for the State or individual and no additional verification of either citizenship or identity is required.
+No further action is required for the State or individual and no additional verification of either citizenship or identity is required.